-- investment in equity securities and investment properties measured at fair value; and - retirement liability measured at present value of estimated future cash outflows.
+- financial assets at fair value through other comprehensive income (FVOCI) and investment properties measured at fair value; and - retirement liability measured at present value of estimated future cash outflows.

 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and the fair value of consideration received in exchange for incurring a liability.